-Collectors watched in dismay as major brands including Rolex, Patek Philippe, and Omega rushed shipments into America before the duties took effect, then raised U.S. prices by 5% to 15% to offset the shock.
+You could see the panic ripple through the collector community in real time.
+Major brands including Rolex, Patek Philippe, and Omega rushed shipments into America before the duties took effect, then raised U.S. prices by 5% to 15% to absorb the shock.

 The entire investment thesis for Swiss watches seemed threatened by policy decisions that had nothing to do with craftsmanship or demand.

-This matters enormously because the United States represents roughly 20% of Swiss watch exports globally, making it the largest single-country market for luxury timepieces.
-Tariff relief on that scale doesn’t just stabilize pricing but removes a major threat that was actively eroding watch investment values and pushing collectors toward panic selling or abandoning the category entirely.
+This matters more than most people realize.
+The United States accounts for roughly 20% of Swiss watch exports globally, making it the largest single-country market for luxury timepieces.
+Tariff relief on that scale doesn’t just stabilize pricing.
+It removes a major threat that was actively eroding watch investment values and pushing collectors toward panic selling or abandoning the category entirely.

 Key Takeaways